ChelsieSalome/Linux-Ass1/README.md

 - **sudo: ['ALL=(ALL) NOPASSWD:ALL']**: to configures the user to have sudo privileges without needing to enter a password for any command.

 - **ssh-authorized-keys:**: to lists SSH public keys that will be authorized for the user.
 - **ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIIg/IZG9QVEtwbjoO39uE3tmeFKER1cSRPVe4vodU9cY lelechelsie@gmail.com:** to add a specific SSH public key to the user's account.
-This is the content of the public key we previously created and paste it there, obtained by running `cat wedKEY.pub`.
+This is the content of the public key we previously created and paste it there, obtained by running `cat wedKEYY.pub`.

 6. Press the **ESC** key on your keyboard to exit the **Insert Mode**